nagajas/CSES/README.md

 # CSES Solutions

-This repository contains my solutions to the CSES Problemset, serving as a resource for practice purpose only.
+This repository contains my solutions to the CSES Problemset, serving as a resource for my practice.

 ## Contact